 Example astronomical applications: Single station all sky imaging, spectrum monitoring, intra-station baselines, local TBB experiments, detection of cosmic ray showers.

-In this mode, the station does not send its data back to Blue Gene/P for correlation or beam forming.
+In this mode, the station does not send its data back to Blue Gene/P for correlation or beam forming system.
 Instead the data can be recorded locally at the station computing unit or copied directly to the storage and post-processing subcluster in CEP and from there to some other facility, for further analysis.

 There are two sub-modes: